 As mentioned in our article, 10 tips for navigating the OSU Career Fair, here are some ways to prepare for a career fair.
 Below are the 3 top items to remember:

 Joining any club will help you make new connections.
 Here is some info on what to expect when joining a business club.
 I challenge you to look at the organizations at Ohio State to see which ones may interest you.
 Additionally, it may be helpful to look at the LinkedIn’s of upperclassmen that are currently in an area you would be interested in to see which organizations on campus they are involved with.
 Do not hesitate to go to a club meeting to see if it is the right fit for you – it may also be worth it to chat with a current member or two to learn about their experiences.
 Some clubs make you pay but the cost of joining a club is worth it.

 It is important to develop relationships with other members of the club – at the end of the day they are going above and beyond to spend more time within a similar area as yourself.
 Take full advantage of other members of the club as resources and mutually add value for each other.
+Do fun activities with people in your club to bond with them.
 Stay in touch throughout the rest of your time at Ohio State and beyond, as you may never know when a relationship built during your collegiate years will help you professionally down the road.